arikheinss/arikheinss/README.md

 - 👋 Hi, I’m @arikheinss
 - 👀 I’m interested in all sorts of topics concerning computerscience and maths
-- 🌱 I’m currently learning the basics of the broad topic that is optimal transport
 <!--- 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me: arik.heinss@uni-siegen.de